open-voice-interoperability/website/site/content/post/voice-trust-and-control.md

 description: >-
   The pandemic has undoubtedly expedited the voice-AI landscape as we look for hands-free solutions—but where do we go from here?
-Learn more in this adapted extract written by OVN Ambassador Oxana Gouliaeva in her co-authored 2020 book, La révolution des assistants vocaux.
+Learn more in this adapted extract written by Open Voice Network Ambassador Oxana Gouliaeva in her co-authored 2020 book, La révolution des assistants vocaux.
 image: /img/ovn-open-voice-network-trust-and-control-oxana-gouliaeva-ambassador.jpg
 ---
 Irrevocably, voice adoption is growing, accelerated by the pandemic and health concerns.
 A third of the US adult population uses smart speakers, even more use in-car voice assistants and smartphones.
 Recent Voicebot research showed that over 45% of consumers would like to have voice assistant features in their favorite mobile apps, particularly for navigation and audio entertainment.
 More widely, audio consumption across devices is on the rise all around the world, due to people working remotely and staying at home.